wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

 DHCP-Relay
 ==========

-If your telephony devices aren't located on the same site and the same broadcast domain as the XiVO DHCP server, you will have to add the option *DHCP Relay* to the site's router.
+If your telephony devices aren't located on the same site and the same broadcast domain as the Wazo DHCP server, you will have to add the option *DHCP Relay* to the site's router.
 This parameter will allow the DHCP requests from distant devices to be transmitted to the IP address you specify as DHCP Relay.

-.. warning:: Please make sure that the IP address used as DHCP Relay is the same as one of XiVO's interfaces, and that this interface is configured to listen to DHCP requests (as decribed in previous part).
-Also verify that routing is configured between the distant router and the choosen interface, otherwise DHCP requests will never reach the XiVO server.
+.. warning:: Please make sure that the IP address used as DHCP Relay is the same as one of Wazo's interfaces, and that this interface is configured to listen to DHCP requests (as decribed in previous part).
+Also verify that routing is configured between the distant router and the choosen interface, otherwise DHCP requests will never reach the Wazo server.

 Configuring DHCP server for other subnets
 =========================================

-This section describes how to configure XiVO to serve other subnets that the VOIP subnet.
-As you can't use the Web Interface to declare other subnets (for example to address DATA subnet, or a VOIP subnet that isn't on the same site that XiVO server), you'll have to do the following configuration on the Command Line Interface.
+This section describes how to configure Wazo to serve other subnets that the VOIP subnet.
+As you can't use the Web Interface to declare other subnets (for example to address DATA subnet, or a VOIP subnet that isn't on the same site that Wazo server), you'll have to do the following configuration on the Command Line Interface.